 I realized the other day that in my 40 years of living on this earth, I don’t think I have ever stopped to thank my knuckles — yup, my knuckles.

-Round 1: Place a marker (or any object) on the floor or table and pick up it up with your hands.
+- For Round 1, place a marker (or any object) on the floor or table and pick up it up with your hands.
 Turn the object over in your hands and really feel what it’s like it hold it.
 Ask your kids to notice how their hands work to hold the object.

-Gratitude Share: After we played both rounds, we discussed that Round 2 was much harder.
-I asked the girls if they’d ever stopped to thank their knuckles and how hard they work for us.
-I mean it took me 40+ years to say thanks to mine!
+After we played both rounds, the girls and I discussed that Round 2 was much harder.
+I asked them if they’d ever stopped to thank their knuckles and how hard they work for us.
+I mean it took me 40+ years to say “thanks” to mine!

 We then talked about the other little things we don’t notice on or about our bodies or in our homes that help us all the time, like doorknobs and eyelashes.
 It’s amazing what you realize when you pay attention to small details and kids are expert observers once they get started!

 Gratitude is simply perspective.
 When we’re mindfully aware of the most ordinary details of our lives, like our knuckles, we don’t have to search far or dig deeply to feel gratitude.
 We do, however, have to commit to a practice of shifting our perspective, of tuning into a different way of looking at our life.
-It’s then that we realize that it’s the most ordinary that’s providing us with the most extraordinary abilities as humans.
+It’s then that we realize that it’s the most ordinary things that provide us with the most extraordinary abilities as humans.